pdimens/harpy/commands/align/standard.md

 [Minimap2](https://github.com/lh3/minimap2) is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
 For ~10kb noisy reads sequences, minimap2 is tens of times faster than mainstream long-read mappers such as BLASR, BWA-MEM, NGMLR and GMAP.
 The `BX:Z` tags in the read headers are still added to the alignment headers, even though barcodes are not used to inform mapping.
-The `-m` threshold is used for alignment molecule assignment.
+The `-d` threshold is used for alignment molecule assignment.

 +++ :icon-code-square: minimap2 parameters
 By default, Harpy runs `minimap2` with these parameters (excluding inputs and outputs):